Photo © Jivahn K Moradian

 (Artistic Director, Perspectives In Motion)

 ANN is a movement artist, teacher, writer and director currently based in Paris.
 A certified yoga instructor, a martial arts practitioner and a dedicated student of life, Ann has been teaching and performing for over 30 years.
 Originally a dancer and choreographer, Ann founded Perspectives In Motion in 1988 as a contemporary dance company in New York City.
 As intended and as its name implies, the company's focus has evolved organically, and now includes explorations in education, collaboration and mixed- and multi- disciplinary projects.

-Currently based in Paris, Ann is the French Correspondent for The Dance Enthusiast.
-She teaches workshops and classes on a regular basis in yoga, as well as partnering, holistic and somatic movement and physical theatre.
+Ann teaches for a number of institutions in Paris, including the ICM (neuroscience research division) at the Hopital Pitié-Salpetrière, and NYU-Paris.
+She conducts classes, workshops and classes and retreats.
 Ann continues to work on collaborative and interdisciplinary projects and often serves as a coach and advisor for performance productions.